 Counselling is often helpful in supporting families through the stressful process of incarceration and assist in planning for release and family reintegration following a period of imprisonment.
 The Telephone Information and Referral Service can provide information about where to access counselling in your area.

-For counsellors seeking more information on how best to support families with a loved one in custody, please review our Information Sheet for Counsellors.
+For counsellors working in other agencies seeking more information on how best to support families with a loved one in custody, please review our Information Sheet for Counsellors.
+Alternatively, counsellors and family workers are welcome to call and speak to the CRC Family Worker for information and advice on working with people with a loved one in custody.